Toll Sticker and Tolls

 Motor bikes with sidecars only require a toll sticker for two-wheeled vehicles; those with two wheels on one of their axles (e.g. trikes) require a car toll sticker.

-The prices for the toll sticker 2017 are:
+The prices for the toll sticker 2017 (which is turquoise coloured) are:

 - Cars and trucks with a permissible maximum weight of up to 3.5 t

 - One-year toll sticker: 86,40 Euro

 - Motor bikes (single-track motor vehicles, including motor bikes with sidecars)

 - Two-month toll sticker: 13 Euro